TotallyBullshit/quant_sim/README.md

 -----------

-To ensure that changes and patches are focused on behavior changes, the QuantBox codebase adheres to both PEP-8,
+To ensure that changes and patches are focused on behavior changes, the QuantSim codebase adheres to both PEP-8,
 <http://www.python.org/dev/peps/pep-0008/>, and pyflakes,
 <https://launchpad.net/pyflakes/>.